IceHe/lib/snip/android/activities.md

 Doing the right work at the right time and handling transitions properly make your app more robust and performant.
 _For example, good implementation of the lifecycle callbacks can help ensure that your app avoids:_

+- _Crashing if the user receives a phone call or switches to another app while using your app._
+- _Consuming valuable system resources when the user is not actively using it._
+- _Losing the user's progress if they leave your app and return to it at a later time._
+- _Crashing or losing the user's progress when the screen rotates between landscape and portrait orientation._

+_This document explains the activity lifecycle in detail._
+_The document begins by describing the lifecycle paradigm._
+_Next, it explains each of the callbacks: what happens internally while they execute, and what you should implement during them._
+_It then briefly introduces the relationship between activity state and a process’s vulnerability to being killed by the system._
+_Last, it discusses several topics related to transitions between activity states._

+For information about handling lifecycles, including guidance about best practices, see Handling Lifecycles with Lifecycle-Aware Components and Saving UI States.
+To learn how to architect a robust, production-quality app using activities in combination with architecture components, see Guide to App Architecture.

 ## Activity-lifecycle concepts

 ## Lifecycle callbacks